 - Lack of educational courses: Thirty years ago, mainframe technology and skills were part of the IT curriculum.
 Today, universities offer few courses in mainframes.
 There need to be more opportunities, such as the IBM Z Academic Initiative and the Master the Mainframe contest, that encourage young people to learn about mainframes.

 - False information: Many view mainframes as tech dinosaurs.
 However, this stereotype does not fit modern mainframes.
 Today’s machines are cutting edge and capable of processing incredible amounts of data.
-They are also secure – a huge advantage in an era when cybersecurity issues abound.
+They are also very secure – a huge advantage in an era when cybersecurity issues abound.

 - A belief that mainframes are irrelevant: Many millennials see mainframes as a thing of the past.
 They see “big iron” as dated and cumbersome, and believe the industry is dying.
 A renewed focus on the power, stability, security, and advanced technology of mainframes could help change these perceptions and persuade millennials to embrace mainframe careers.